ClearlyEnergy/seed-python3/docs/source/developer_resources.rst

                         new_db_field['organization_id'] = org.id
                         Column.objects.create(**new_db_field)
                     elif columns.count() == 1:
-                        # If the column exists, then just update the display_name and data_type if empty
+                        # If the column exists, then update the display_name and data_type if empty
                         c = columns.first()
                         if c.display_name is None or c.display_name == '':
                             c.display_name = new_db_field['display_name']
                         if c.data_type is None or c.data_type == '' or c.data_type == 'None':
                             c.data_type = new_db_field['data_type']
+                                for col in columns:
+                        # If the column exists, then update the column_description if empty
+                        if c.column_description is None or c.column_description == '':
+                            c.column_description = new_db_field['column_description']
                         c.save()
                     else:
                         print("  More than one column returned")